polina-nn/news/README.md

 # ToDoList
 ------
+Thanks to my mentors Pavel and Roman , I could to close all ToDoList еxcept the first:

 * By default, data sorting by news creation time (newest news first) by the Postgress.
 Then it sorted accord by haskell code (if sortBy parameter exists in request).
 This is due to incorrect sorting of Cyrillic by the Postgress.
 I was unable to set up the correct alphabetical sorting of the data.
 * Нandling exceptions connecting to a non-existent database and work with log file
 ```
-"Exception: libpq: failed (connection to server at "localhost" (::1), port 5432 failed: FATAL:  database "news2" does not exist"
+"Exception: libpq: failed (connection to server at "localhost" (::1), port 5432 failed: FATAL:  database "news2" does not exist")
 "Exception: logs: openFile: resource busy (file is locked)"

 ```